 How much does it cost to get plastic surgery?

 Depending on the type and scope of procedure you’re interested in, a cosmetic procedure could cost $400-$6,000 and up, factoring in ancillary costs like medications, time off work and pre- and postop visits and checkups.
 While some plastic surgeons offer payment plans, the quality and fine print of these plans varies widely, with little oversight, meaning even patients with excellent credit could get zapped with high interest rates and monthly payments which could affect your credit rating.
 Some patients, and not necessarily those with bad credit, manage these costs by considering cosmetic surgery overseas, while others turn to crowdfunding sites or financing plastic surgery by getting loans through their bank or credit union, often at annual percentage rates comparable to a high-interest credit card.

 Should you use a personal loan to pay for cosmetic surgery?

 Whether a personal or unsecured loan is right for your situation depends on a number of factors.
 The state of your personal finances, including auto, home and student loans, other collateral-backed or unsecured loans, annual fees and interest rates all play a crucial role in determining whether a cosmetic surgery loan will benefit you.
-United Medical Credit works with a variety of lenders, giving loan applicants access to the best possible range of options for their financial and credit situation.
-With loan amounts for medical procedures, supplies, devices and healthcare up to $35,000 available on approved credit with competitive rates, starting a line of credit through UMC or other providers may be the best way to balance the patient’s aesthetic objectives with their financial goals.
+Some of these companies in this space will work with a variety of lenders, giving loan applicants access to the best possible range of options for their financial and credit situation.
+With loan amounts for medical procedures, supplies, devices and healthcare up to $35,000 available on approved credit with competitive rates, starting a line of credit with providers may be the best way to balance the patient’s aesthetic objectives with their financial goals.